jayjun/rambo/README.md

 ```

 This package bundles macOS, Linux and Windows binaries (x86-64 architecture
 only).
-For other environments, install the Rust compiler or Rambo will not
+For other environments, install the Rust compiler or Rambo won’t compile.
-compile.

 To remove unused binaries, set `:purge` to `true` in your configuration.